 1 Timothy 3:8-13 describe the requirements for being a deacon in a Christian church.
 Bible-believing Baptist churches adhere to these prerequisites.
 A man who meets these requirements, and serves in the role of deacon honorably, is considered qualified to perform a wedding.

 Verse 8: “In the same way, deacons are to be worthy of respect, sincere, not indulging in much wine, and not pursuing dishonest gain.”

 - Not double-tongued (v.
-8): the word translated “sincere” refers to not being misleading or devious with one’s words.
+8): the word translated as “sincere” refers to not being misleading or devious with one’s words.
 A man’s words must reveal him to be dependable, trustworthy, and of high character.

 - Not addicted to much wine (v.
 8): Addiction to wine implies, among many things, a lack of self-control and the inability to control one’s actions and words due to drunkenness.
-(Also see What Do Baptists Believe About Drinking Alcohol?)
+(Also, see What Do Baptists Believe About Drinking Alcohol?)

 - Not greedy for dishonest gain (v.
 8): Positions of leadership, even in a church, can tempt a person to pursue unrighteous financial gain and an unholy influence over other people.
 Deacons are charged with serving and loving others, not dominating them with selfish decision-making.

 Verse 9: “They must keep hold of the deep truths of the faith with a clear conscience.”

 - Sound in faith and life (v.
 9): The faith of a deacon must be strong.
 They must have a mature relationship with Christ.
 They must believe the core truths of the Christian faith without wavering.
 (Also see Here’s What Baptists Believe About Salvation)